 Graduate level education should enable the student to demonstrate knowledge and understanding that is founded upon, extends, and enhances that typically associated with the bachelor's level, and provides a basis or opportunity for originality in developing and applying ideas.
-Graduate students should be able to apply their knowledge, understanding, and problem solving abilities in new or unfamiliar environments, and within broader or multidisciplinary contexts related to public affairs, administration, and policy.
-They should have the ability to deal with incomplete information, complexity, and conflicting demands.
-Graduate students should reflect upon social and ethical responsibilities linked to the application of their knowledge and judgments.
+Graduate students should be able to apply their knowledge, understanding, and problem solving abilities in new or unfamiliar environments, and within multisectoral, multidisciplinary, and multicultural contexts related to public and nonprofit affairs, administration, and policy.
+They should have the ability to identify, collect, analyze and use qualitative and quantitative data to inform decision making that best serves the well-being of the public; to actively engage others to learn, understand, and respect different cultures and contexts; and to make decisions that address and adapt to the needs, interests, and norms of different cultural groups.
+Graduate students should be able to recognize, adapt to, and make decisions in changing and increasingly complex environments, for example, but not limited to, managing and leveraging emergent technologies, and dealing with incomplete information and conflicting demands.
+Graduate students should reflect upon the social and ethical responsibilities and the equity implications linked to the application of their knowledge and judgments.
+An accredited program should strive to assure that its students can apply the concepts, tools, and knowledge they have learned in pursuit of the public interest.

-An accredited program should implement and be accountable for delivering its distinctive mission through the course of study it offers and through the learning outcomes it expects its graduates to attain.
+An accredited program should implement and be accountable to its students and stakeholders for delivering its distinctive mission through the course of study it offers and through the learning outcomes it expects its graduates to attain.
 While all accredited degree programs must meet these standards, NASPAA recognizes that programs may have different missions with varying emphases.
 The curriculum should demonstrate consistency and coherence in meeting the program's mission.
-The program being reviewed should demonstrate how its curricular content matches the emphasis of its overall mission.
+The program being reviewed should demonstrate how its curricular content matches the emphasis of its overall mission and public service values.